Help Keep San Diego County Seniors Safe

 Please read more about how the APS system works.

-Reporting Elder and Dependent Adult Abuse in licensed nursing, residential, and board and care facilities [Back to Top]
+Please click here for information about reporting Elder and Dependent Adult Abuse in licensed nursing, residential, and board and care facilities.

 The "Grandma Scam" [Back to Top]

-Since the beginning of the year, the DA’s Victim Assistance Division has noted an apparent increase in crime reports where elderly citizens have been targeted by criminals using the so-called “Grandma Scam.”
+The DA's Victim Assistance Division has noted an apparent increase in crime reports where elderly citizens have been targeted by criminals using the so-called “Grandma Scam.”
 Imposters, often from foreign countries, target the elderly by posing as a grandchild in trouble and in need of cash.
 The caller often says that he or she has been arrested, was in a car accident or has some type of medical emergency.
 The caller always insists that the grandparent not tell anyone about the money transfer, which is one of the red flags.
 The scam is often effective because it catches seniors off guard and tugs at their heartstrings.
-Victims of financial elder abuse lose an estimated $2.9 billion nationwide, according to a study released in June by the MetLife Mature Market Institute.
+Victims of financial elder abuse lose an estimated $2.9 billion nationwide, according to a study released by the MetLife Mature Market Institute.
 Most victims are between the ages of 80 and 90, live alone and require some level of help with healthcare or home maintenance.

 To keep your finances safe from scams, consider these tips: sweepstakes and overseas lotteries are phony; screen your calls before answering; don’t be afraid to hang up on the perpetrator; don't let emotions cause you to react immediately to a phone call, letter or email; always check with a professional adviser.
 When people have been scammed once, their phone numbers and information are sold to other tricksters.
 Consider changing your phone number to avoid an onslaught of predatory phone calls.